lagoproject/DMP/docs/howtos/how_to_join_LAGO_VO.md

 ![https://lagoproject.github.io/DMP/docs/howtos/how_to_join_LAGO_VO_img/RegistrationLAGO{{i}}.png](/DMP/docs/howtos/how_to_join_LAGO_VO_img/RegistrationLAGO{{i}}.png)

-Now that you are registered on the eduTEAMS Service, you can join to some group in LAGO Virtual Organization
+Now that you are registered on the eduTEAMS Service, but to access services  you can join to some group in LAGO Virtual Organization

 ## Applying to a LAGO group